stlong0521/hmm-pos/README.md

 2. Place all data in the same directory as the codes (HMM.java and POS.java)
 3. Compile using command: javac POS.java HMM.java
 4. Run using commnad: java POS
-5. Enter lambda (0~1) at the prompted line for parameter configuration
+5. Enter the probability smoothing coefficient lambda (0~1) at the prompted line for parameter configuration
 6. See the POS tagged sentences for testing.txt in "report.txt" (at the same location as the codes)

 ## Contributors